pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Demonstrate the problem or subsystem, so it's easier to identify/fix the bug

-aka walking skeleton

 ...

 a lot of times we're stuck because we

 don't know where to start: **analysis paralysis**.

+We know we need to build this thing but there's all this complexity,

+and when we start trying to build it we get lost in thought.

+...

 a proof of concept can help, but you don't always know what concepts to prove.